blarson1105/sigma-wiki/Specification.md

 ## Tags

-A Sigma rule may be categorized with tags.
+A Sigma rule can be categorised with tags.
 Tags should generally follow this syntax:

 * Character set: lower-case letters, underscores and hyphens
 * no spaces
-* Tags are namespaced, the dot is used as separator. e.g. *attack.t1234* refers to technique 1234 in the namespace *attack*.
-Namespaces may also be nested.
+* Tags are namespaced, the dot is used as separator. e.g. *attack.t1234* refers to technique 1234 in the namespace *attack*; Namespaces may also be nested
-* Keep tags short, e.g. numeric identifiers instead of long sentences.
+* Keep tags short, e.g. numeric identifiers instead of long sentences
 * If applicable, use [predefined tags](../Tags).
-Feel free to send pull request or issues with proposals for new tags.
+Feel free to send pull request or issues with proposals for new tags

 ## Placeholders